daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/scaling.md

 - **Scaling based on schedule**: Developers can predict future traffic and schedule the time for executing AWS autoscaling
 - **Scaling based on demand**: Scaling lets developers define required scaling in response to client demand
 - **Maintaining the current instance-level**: Developers configure an Auto Scaling group for managing running instances

+### Components:

+- Launch template: configuration template for EC2 instances
+- Scaling policies: Configuration for a group to scale based on the occurrence of specified conditions or on a schedule
+- Auto Scaling group: minimum, maximum, and desired capacity